 Bwindi Impenetrable Forest is open for visits all year round, especially for gorilla trekking and birding.
 However, the drier months from June to September and December are considered friendlier for gorilla trekking due to passable trails and less undergrowth.

-For more information and frequently asked questions about Bwindi Impenetrable National Park, feel free to contact Trek Africa Tours.
+For more information and frequently asked questions about Bwindi Impenetrable National Park, feel free to contact Trek Africa Expeditions.